 3 Surprising (but Common) Reasons You Might Be Bloated, According to a Dietitian

+While some belly bloating is normal, like during your period and after eating a very large meal, other times, it's not normal.
 If you've been feeling bloated lately, one of these three things might be to blame.
 Here's what you can do to help fix your bloat.

-But beyond the medical reasons for a bloated belly, certain behavioral habits can also contribute to significant gas, bloating and distension—even among healthy people without an actual digestive disease or condition.
+But beyond the medical reasons for a bloated belly, certain behavioral habits can also contribute to significant gas, bloating, and distension—even among healthy people without an actual digestive disease or condition.
 Here are three of the more common ones I encounter:

 My patients prone to constipation (rightly) believe that fiber is the key to regularity, and regular pooping is the key to preventing bloating.
 As a result, they tend to eat the maximum amount of fiber in all scenarios.
 Why have regular pasta when you can have chickpea flour pasta?
 Why not add extra seeds and nuts to that giant kale salad?
 How about replacing those pita chips for peppers and carrots with that pre-dinner hummus snack?

 If you suspect this may be the issue, your doctor can order an x-ray to visualize your "stool burden" to confirm the diagnosis.
 When 'backed up bloating' is the cause of your symptoms, a gentle laxative regimen at bedtime to help you poop out more volume the following day is often helpful.
-Work with your doctor to figure out how to add a laxative, like magnesium or Miralax, in your routine in a safe and gentle way and also how to wean off of it.
+Work with your doctor to figure out how to add a laxative, like magnesium or Miralax, to your routine in a safe and gentle way and also how to wean off of it.

 In tandem, I suggest my patients lay off large amounts of roughage for a few weeks while tinkering with their laxative regimen to help the body "catch up" on its pooping.
-After all, we don't want replacing every gram of fiber out with two grams of fiber in!
+After all, we don't want to replace every gram of fiber out with two grams of fiber in!

-Is your bloating characterized by constant, incessant and loud belching?
+Is your bloating characterized by constant, incessant, and loud belching?
 Did it get worse when you started working from home and found yourself talking non-stop on Zoom calls all day long?
 Or maybe it seemed to ramp up along with your allergies when your nasal congestion and post-nasal drip flared?

 If any of this sounds familiar, you may be experiencing aerophagia, which is Latin for "air swallowing."
-Air is full of nitrogen gas, and when its swallowed into our digestive tract, it has only two options to exit: to be burped out or farted out.
+Air is full of nitrogen gas, and when it's swallowed into our digestive tract, it has only two options to exit: to be burped out or farted out.

 An over-the-counter medicine, called simethicone, taken every few hours throughout the day can be helpful to reduce the gas pressure associated with swallowed air.
-Depending on the circumstances under which you are swallowing air, working with a GI doctor, allergist or psychiatrist to address the underlying cause is generally the best long-term solution.
+Depending on the circumstances under which you are swallowing air, working with a gastrointestinal (GI) doctor, allergist, or psychiatrist to address the underlying cause is generally the best long-term solution.

 Many people use probiotics hoping to optimize their gut health or manage bothersome digestive symptoms.
 Some report experiencing significant improvements in their digestive symptoms when they luck into a particular probiotic strain that is well matched to their condition.
 But the flip side can also be true: it's not uncommon for probiotic supplements to actually worsen symptoms of gas and bloating.

-Furthermore, they hypothesized that the probiotic supplementation might even caused the SIBO in participants who had low stomach acid due to use of acid-suppressing medication (proton pump inhibitors, or "PPIs") or who had slow gastrointestinal motility.
-Participants who did not have SIBO were told to stop taking their probiotic and those who had SIBO were treated with antibiotics and told to discontinue their probiotic; 70% of the group had their gastrointestinal symptoms substantially improved following these interventions.
+Furthermore, they hypothesized that the probiotic supplementation might even cause SIBO in participants who had low stomach acid due to the use of acid-suppressing medication (proton pump inhibitors, or "PPIs") or who had slow gastrointestinal motility.
+Participants who did not have SIBO were told to stop taking their probiotics and those who had SIBO were treated with antibiotics and told to discontinue their probiotics; 70% of the group had their gastrointestinal symptoms substantially improved following these interventions.

 It makes sense.
-Living bacteria ferment fiber, sugar and carbohydrates to feed themselves, and the byproduct of this fermentation is gas.
+Living bacteria ferment fiber, sugar, and carbohydrates to feed themselves, and the byproduct of this fermentation is gas.
 Supplementing pills with concentrated doses of live, probiotic bacteria certainly does raise the possibility that these organisms could kick up the amount of gas in your gut once they're released from their capsule coating.